-The Schaefer Lab aims to identify how RHOA and other RHO GTPases drive cancer development and therapy resistance, focusing on RHOA- and KRAS-dependent gastric cancer and pancreatic cancer.
+The Schaefer Lab aims to identify how RHOA and other RHO GTPases drive cancer development and therapy resistance, with a particular focus on gastric cancer and pancreatic cancer.
 Our overall goal is to leverage our findings to develop better, precision-medicine-based therapies for these lethal cancers and to improve patient outcomes.
 We use a multidisciplinary approach including advanced microscopy, functional genomics & proteomics, cancer drug pharmacology, structural biochemistry, patient-derived cell lines & organoids, and mouse models.
 In addition, we collaborate with clinicians. |

 The Schaefer Lab is part of the Department of Pharmacology & Toxicology